|Cardinalflower bloom and leaves. Photos by Craig Mazer.|

 |A stand of cardinalflowers blooming along Silver River.|

 Photo by Lars Andersen.

 The common name cardinalflower has been in use since the mid-1600s and is likely derived from the flower's similarity to the robes worn by Catholic cardinals.

 Family: Campanulaceae (Bellflower family)Hardiness: Zones 7–10

-Exposure: Full sun to minimal shade
+Exposure: Full sun to partial shade

-Growth habit: 2-3 feet tall, usually wider than tall
+Growth habit: 2–5 feet tall